|

 STDIN filehandle

-STDOUT filehandle printing to
+STDOUT filehandle

 stop codons